SOHAMSUPEKAR24/JpMorgan-Chase-Co/README.md

 Set up your local dev environment by downloading the necessary files, tools and dependencies Fix the broken client datafeed script in the repository
 Optional: add unit tests in the test script in the repository

+# TASK 2
+# What you'll learn
+How to install npm so that you can work in javascript Why JPMorgan Chase created Perspective and made it available as an open source library
+# What you'll do
+Set up your local dev environment
+Fix broken typescript files in the repository to make the web application output correctly

 # Here is the background information on your task #
 You’ve been asked to assist with some development to add a chart to a trader’s dashboard allowing them to better identify under/over-valued stocks.